Apricot Habanero Wings

-The second thing I tried is this delicious wing recipe which is what I ended up entering in the contest!
+The second thing I tried is this delicious Apricot Habanero Wings recipe, which is what I ended up entering in the contest!
 Turns out I’m the only person that made a savory dish for the competition.

 Whatever though… it’s football season so wings are always good.

 1) Preheat oven to 400 degrees Fahrenheit.
 Lightly oil a large baking pan and place wings, skin-side up on the oiled pan.
 Season well with salt and pepper.

 2) Bake wings for 25 minutes at 400 degrees.
 Turn pan 180 degrees and bake for another 20 minutes.
 Keep wings skin-side up the entire time for baking.